poechlauerbe/42_tests/README.md

 If you haven't accomplished a project - maybe try to test some project you find on github.

 tests specially for the project - see other files in the github project

+Hope this helps when testing your stuff or a project from somebody else!

+Yours
+Benjamin

+P.s.: always be nice and polite when evaluating someone's project!
+They put lots of hours inside and are hoping to pass - so be kind!
+We are here to learn - not to put somebody down.
+Try to help people to get better coders!